wrist mechanics online course featured image

 Now we get to the important part: the actionable tips you can use to break 85 in golf.

-If you don’t know where to start, you can begin at the top of the list and master each one.
-If you think you already have made some progress in one of these areas, go to the weakest point of your game and start from there.
+If you think you have already made some progress in one of these areas, go to the weakest point of your game and start from there.

 1. Control Your Wrists – To Control the Face of the Club